 I have a bachelor’s degree in health promotion that I received before I went to nursing school.
 I have worked as a pharmacy technician, medical assistant, medical school administrative assistant and also stayed at home with my children part time.

-Is there anything else you’d like future nurses considering moving into advanced practice positions to know?
+Is there anything else you’d like future nurses considering advanced practice positions to know?

 Future nurses considering going into advanced practice must be willing to continue to learn and to get experience with a variety of patients.
 I also recommend that you job shadow an advanced practice nurse in a few different settings to see what the job entails.
 Good luck!